CozyPlantlady/hangman-game/README.md

 - Creating a infinite loop when guessing a letter.

 - Only showing the first correctly guessed letter
+- Showing the whole word when guessing a letter

 ### Testing with code validators